Table of Contents

 Auth0, part of Okta, is a well-known platform for customer MFA at scale.
 It supports OTP, push, and WebAuthn factors along with SSO, social login, and adaptive access controls.
 Developers can add MFA through Auth0’s APIs, Rules, and Actions, but the platform has notable limitations.

-Auth0 cannot support MFA-only or MFA-augmentation use cases because its MFA API requires a primary Auth0-issued auth token, and there are some methods, such as magic links, that can only be used as primary factors, not step-up MFA.
-As deployments grow, teams may also encounter added configuration complexity and higher-tier pricing.
+Auth0 cannot support MFA-only or MFA-augmentation use cases because its MFA API requires a primary Auth0-issued auth token, and some methods, such as magic links, can only be used as primary factors, not step-up MFA.
+As deployments grow, teams may also encounter added configuration complexity and higher-tier pricing: MFA itself isn’t available on Auth0’s free tier and requires the paid Essentials plan or above.

 Key capabilities